Cloud Runtime Protection Overview for Modern Application Security Practices

 Common Cloud ThreatImpact on OrganizationRuntime Protection Response

-Privilege EscalationUnauthorized system controlBehavior monitoring & alerts
+Privilege EscalationUnauthorized system controlBehavior monitoring and alerts

 Malware InjectionData theft or service disruptionReal-time blocking